 1794: Constable worked for a year in his father’s mill but the wealthy landscape painter and art patron Sir George Beaumont encouraged his family to send him to the Royal Academy Schools.

-1802: Exhibited his first painting at the Royal Academy.
+1802: He exhibited his first painting at the Royal Academy.

 1819: Constable elected Associate of the Royal Academy.

-1824: Had a success at the Paris Salon with “The Haywain” winning a Gold Medal.
+1824: He had a success at the Paris Salon with “The Haywain” winning a Gold Medal.

 1825: Gold Medal success at Lille with “White Horse”.